joshbegley/nyt-latest/README.md

 `Guerin didn't mince words in describing Minnesota's recent play during an intermission in Sunday's win over the Blackhawks.`\
 https://nytimes.com/athletic/6090603/2025/01/26/minnesota-wild-slump-bill-guerin-flames-blackhawks/

-**Commanders' magical season ends, but the foundation for long-term success is in place**\
+**Commanders' magical season ends, but the foundation for future success is in place**\
 `Washington was dominated by Philadelphia in the NFC championship, but it's hard not to believe this group won't be back on that stage soon.`\
 https://nytimes.com/athletic/6089439/2025/01/26/commanders-lose-eagles-nfc-championship-game/